Peter Pitseolak: Life

 Pitseolak was born September 2, 1902, on Nottingham Island, Northwest Territories.
 He lived most of his life in traditional Inuit camps near Cape Dorset, on the southwest coast of Baffin Island, now in the Canadian territory of Nunavut.
 In the face of rapid technological change in the Inuit community, Pitseolak dedicated himself to preserving knowledge of the traditional ways of living, by writing, sketching, and especially photography.
 He documented customs, hunting techniques, stories and myths.
 His brother was Pootoogoo, a chief.

 In 1912 Pitseolak met photographer Robert J. Flaherty.
 Flaherty, best known today for his documentary movie Nanook of the North (1922), inspired Pitseolak's interest in photography.
 It was not until the 1930s, however, that Pitseolak took his first recorded photograph.
 This was for a white visitor who was afraid to approach a polar bear for a shot.
 Pitseolak took the photo for him, using the visitor's camera.

 In 1923 Pitseolak was married to Annie from Lake Harbour, now Kimmirut.
 Seven children resulted from their marriage; only Udluriak and Kooyoo, two daughters, survived.
-Annie was sticken with tuberculosis in 1939 and died.
+Annie was stricken with tuberculosis in 1939 and died.

 Pitseolak at first began learning photography using borrowed cameras.
 In the 1940s Pitseolak was living in Cape Dorset working for fur-traders when he acquired his first camera, from a Catholic missionary.
 With the help of his second wife Aggeok (1906-1977), he developed his first photographs in a hunting igloo.
 Many difficulties had to be overcome, including extreme climate changes, high light levels from the reflective snowscape, and the difficulty of obtaining film and developer.
 Peter and Aggeok experimented.
 They used a battery-powered flashlight covered with red cloth as a safelight, and a lens filter made from old sunglasses.